-Bringg’s delivery orchestration platform digitizes and connects your entire supply chain to automate and optimize fulfillment and delivery.
+Bringg’s unified delivery and fulfillment cloud platform digitizes and connects your entire supply chain to automate and optimize fulfillment and delivery.
 A highly-scalable SaaS platform, our delivery orchestration solution seamlessly integrates into any existing enterprise system, including ordering, inventory, supply chain, eCommerce, billing, etc.

 The Orchestration Engine draws on the data from the many technologies, processes, and people connected to your supply chain, applying your business logic to create the perfect delivery experience on the front end while improving efficiencies on the back end.
 With the platform, enterprises can go beyond visibility to automated and actionable insights for informed decision making, leaner operations, and improved customer experience.